loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 # This site is fast

-It was built using an experimental code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a configurable puppeteer script.
+It was built using an experimental code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a command.

 This *layer* is a npm package with goals similar to Gatsby.js, but it is simpler, lighter and is for building Hyperapp based websites.